 In thinking of fall desserts to share, I realized pear pie isn’t a thing you hear of too often.
 Why is that?

 We have fruit pies of literally every other kind but never pears it seems.
 Weird, right?
-Well, I didn’t solve that oddity today but I did bake them, stuff them, and drizzle them with all sorts of deliciousness that makes me think maybe moving back to NY wasn’t so bad after all… for like 5 seconds before my brain goes all Game of Thrones and screams, “WINTER IS COMING!”
+Well, I didn’t solve that oddity today but I did hollow them out, bake them, stuff them, and drizzle them with all sorts of deliciousness that makes me think maybe moving back to NY wasn’t so bad after all… for like 5 seconds before my brain goes all Game of Thrones and screams, “WINTER IS COMING!”